Newark Quality Roofing

 • Transparent, written estimates for every historic roof restoration project — no hidden fees and no pressure to commit.

-Does Roseland have a historic preservation commission that reviews roof work?
+Does a Roseland home need a Certificate of Appropriateness for historic roof work?

-Can you match the original slate on my early 1900s Roseland home?
+Can you match the original slate or tile on an older Roseland home?

-Can modern ice protection be added beneath a historic slate roof?
+Can modern ice protection be added beneath a historic Roseland slate roof?

 How much does historic roof restoration cost in Roseland, NJ?